workoelho/workoelho/README.md

 ## Development

 - Bespoke Node web server.
+- URLPattern for matching routes.
-- esbuild via tsx as runtime.
+- esbuild via tsx.
 - JSX via ReactDOM for templating.
 - Prisma for handling the database.
-- Superstruct for data validation.
+- Superstruct for coercing and validation.

 ## Legal